ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 ### Deploying to Fuji
 If you can't wait to for this tool's fuji integration, you can use the `subnet-cli` tool to deploy your subnet.

 First, export your subnet's genesis file with `avalanche subnet describe --genesis <subnetName>`.
-Then, use that genesis file to complete the instructions listed here: https://docs.avax.network/subnets/subnet-cli.
+Then, use that genesis file to complete the instructions listed [here](./subnet-cli.md).

 ### Delete a Subnet Configuration